Coarse Graining Empirical Densities and Currents in Continuous-Space Steady States: Introduction

 The present work is an extended expos\'e of the conceptual and technical background that is required to understand and materialize the above observations.
 It accompanies the letter \cite{AccompanyingLetter} but does not duplicate any information.
 Several additional explanations, illustrations and applications are given here.

 The article is structured as follows.
 In Sec.~\ref{Theory} we lay out the theoretical background on stochastic differential equations in the It\^o, Stratonovich and anti-It\^o interpretations and the corresponding equations for the probability densities.
 We furthermore decompose the drift and steady-state current into conservative and non-conservative (i.e.\ irreversible) contributions and introduce dissipation.
 In Sec.~\ref{Dual} we prove a generalize time-reversal symmetry called ``dual-reversal symmetry''.
 In Sec.~\ref{derivation} we derive our main results for the steady-state (co)variances of $\overline{\rho^U_\x}(t)$ and $\overline{\f J^U_\x}(t)$ and interpret them in terms of initial- and end-point currents and increments.
+We then use these results to explicitly evaluate the limit $h\to 0$ of no coarse graining in Sec.~\ref{sec:h to 0}, where we find that fluctuations diverge in $d\ge2$-dimensional space.
 In Sec.~\ref{APPLI} we use current fluctuations to infer steady-state dissipation via the Thermodynamic Uncertainty Relation (TUR) \cite{Barato2015PRL,Dechant2018JSMTE} with an emphasis on the importance of the coarse-graining scale $h$.
 In particular we demonstrate and explain the existence of a thermodynamically optimal coarse graining.
-In Sec.~\ref{sec:symmetry} we discuss symmetries obeyed by the (co)variances and explain how the results simplify in thermodynamic equilibrium.
-In Sec.~\ref{short and long times} we present asymptotic results for short and long trajectories and give results for large deviation theory.
-We conclude with a summary and perspectives for the future.
+In Sec.~\ref{sec:symmetry} we discuss symmetries obeyed by the (co)variances and explain how the results simplify in thermodynamic equilibrium, and in Sec.~\ref{cont eq} we present a continuity equation for coarse grained empirical densities and currents.
+In Sec.~\ref{short and long times} we present asymptotic results for short and long trajectories and give results for \finalchange{the central-limit regime}.
+We conclude with an outlook beyond overdamped dynamics in Sec.~\ref{sec:outlook} by considering underdamped systems as well as experimental data derived from particle-tracking experiments in biological cells, and with a summary and perspectives for the future.